- TREE BORER PROBLEM?

-> The amount of Adonis needed will depend on the width of the tree.
+The amount of Prothor needed will depend on the width of the tree.
 Use .1 oz per inch of width.
-This means for a tree 10″ wide, you’ll need 1 oz of Adonis mixed in 3-4 gallons of water.
-A 5 gallon pail is well suited for the task; add 3-4 gallons of water to the pail and then 1 oz of Adonis and you’re ready to treat a tree 10 inches wide at the base.
+This means for a tree 10″ wide, you’ll need 1 oz of Prothor mixed in 3-4 gallons of water.
+A 5 gallon pail is well suited for the task; add 3-4 gallons of water to the pail and then 1 oz of Prothor and you’re ready to treat a tree 10 inches wide at the base.

 ADD LIQUID FERTILIZER TO SAVE SUFFERING TREES ^

-When soil drenching infected trees with Adonis, its a good idea to add some JOY JUICE liquid fertilizer to the pail.
-Use 1 oz per gallon of mixed Adonis.
+When soil drenching infected trees with Prothor, its a good idea to add some JOY JUICE liquid fertilizer to the pail.
+Use 1 oz per gallon of mixed Prothor.
 The two can be added to the same bucket and applied simoultaneously so it won’t take any more work to add some food to you tree.

 We often get asked if suffering trees can be saved and the general rule is this.
 If the tree has been “brown” for 2 or more years, its probably dead for good.
 But trees that turned 1.5 years or less can be usually be saved if given the right treatment and some food.
 Joy Juice is easy to apply, quick to absorb and you’ll know within 30 days if your effort is working.